Next Generation Simulation Modeling with Process Flow

 2. Process Flow lets your project scale as you need it to

 It’s difficult (or even impossible) to know what shape a model might take where you’re in the early stages of an improvement project.
-At LM Wind Power, factory management will have regular brainstorming sessions to discuss dozens of possible ideas to better their operation.
-Their Director of Manufacturing 2.0 Implementation, Michael Belote, explained that it’s tough to determine which ideas should be prioritized — and it’s impractical to find out by building a full simulation at this early phase.
+At LM Wind Power, factory management has regular brainstorming sessions to discuss possible ideas to better their operations.
+Their Director of Manufacturing 2.0 Implementation, Michael Belote, explained that it’s tough to determine which ideas should be prioritized.
+It’s also impractical to find the right priority by building a full simulation at this early phase.
 It would be nice to have a solution that could fill that gap.

 The best part: you can just expand your existing model in Process Flow to become that detailed model.
-Each process in your system can be adjusted with more or less detail to best fit the project demands, and there is no extra work needed to backtrack.
+Adjust each process in your system with more or less detail to best fit the project demands — no extra backtracking required.
 Just take a simple brainstorm model, flesh out a few of the finer details, and you’re already well on your way to finishing the model.

 3. Process Flow keeps the logic in one central location

 Dustin Derrick, a consultant here at FlexSim, tells a story about a massive, beautiful system logistics model that took him nearly a week to debug.
 The model’s logic was spread across dozens of queues and processors.
 It was an enormous task just to track down why an operator was appearing somewhere he wasn’t supposed to be.